mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 > [!info]- Read the following when the Travellers arrive at Regina
 > You jump into the Regina system, emerging from jump space some distance from the main world, as the jump shadow of the gas giant Assiniboia means that ships cannot always arrive close to the moon itself.
 Your navigation screen lights up with hundreds of contacts.
 Most are small traders and freighters but  as you come closer to the highport, you detect larger ships.
 Much larger ships.
 Up ahead, there's a convoy of megafreighters.
 You pass by these slow-moving titans; each one of them could swallow your ship 5, times over, at least.
 The names and port registrations are redolent of distant, exotic worlds far off in the Core systems.
 These ships have been travelling for months, jumping across the Corridor sector.
 >
 > Off to one side, there is a flotilla of Imperial warships, part of the sector fleet.
 They glitter in the darkness, but you cannot get too close; there is a military interdiction zone around them.
 Even at a distance, however, they are a sight to behold.
-At the centre of the formation is the 200,000-ton Korrirak -class dreadnought Pride of Efate ; your ship could fly down the barrel of that meson gun with plenty of room to spare on all sides.
+At the center of the formation is the 200,000-ton Korrirak -class dreadnought Pride of Efate ; your ship could fly down the barrel of that meson gun with plenty of room to spare on all sides.
 A constellation of smaller warships surround the Pride and you can see a swarm of troop transport shuttles making their way from the highport to the flotilla along a military flight lane.
 >
 > Regina is one of the most heavily-trafficked systems in the Spinward Marches so as you fly closer to the highport, you are assigned an approach vector to make sure you do not interfere with the courses of any of the other thousands of ships.
 Usually, a small ship like yours would get put into a holding orbit for hours until a docking berth became available, or you would get sent to one of the smaller stations, but this time you are contacted directly by traffic control.
 >